sdnfv/openNetVM/README.md

 --
 openNetVM is a high performance NFV platform based on [DPDK][dpdk] and [Docker][docker] containers.  openNetVM is SDN-enabled, allowing the network controller to provide rules that dictate what network functions need to process each packet flow.

 openNetVM is an open source version of the NetVM platform described in our [NSDI 2014 paper][nsdi04], released under the [BSD][license] license.
+The [develop][dev] branch tracks experimental builds (active development) whereas the [master][mast] branch tracks verified stable releases.
+Please read our [releases][rels] document for more information about our releases and release cycle.

 You can find information about research projects building on [OpenNetVM][onvm] at the [UCR/GW SDNFV project site][sdnfv]. _Please [let us know](mailto:timwood@gwu.edu) if you use OpenNetVM in your research so we can add your papers to our list._